Information for students

 A study-credit course is similar to other courses, but it has a more detailed program and goals.
 At the beginning of the course, the teacher will introduce the assessment criteria; that is, what and how well you must master the matters in order to get an accepted performance regarding the course.
 An essential change compared to an ordinary course is that in a study-credit course the teacher assesses more your knowhow and gives you feedback on it.

-Knowhow must be documented, and you can do this, for instance, by keeping a learning diary with the teacher in a manner together agreed, by assessed partial tasks during the course, or by another way agreed together with the teacher.
-Most important is that—during or after the course—you can verify that you have learned the matters defined in the course’s learning goals.
+Knowhow must be documented, and you can do this in a manner agreed together with the teacher.
+Most important is that—during and after the course—you can verify that you have learned the matters defined in the course’s learning goals.
 The assessment criteria define the level on which you must master the matters, so that your course performance can be approved.

 One study credit corresponds to 27 hours of studying.
 This includes the lessons during the course, as well as the time you spend at home, for example, on performing tasks, documenting what you have learned, reading, or any time you spend to achieve knowhow.
 A study credit does not, in other words, correspond to any absolutely accurate number of hours.